 Shortly before we all went on break for the holiday, Oracle announced the new BDA X3-2.
-Now I have time to properly sit down with a glass of fine scotch and dig into the details of what is included in the release.
+Now, I have time to properly sit down with a glass of fine scotch and dig into the details of the release.
 Turns out that there are quite a few changes packed in.
-We are getting new hardware, new Hadoop, new Connectors and new NoSQL.
+We are getting new hardware, new Hadoop, new Connectors, and new NoSQL.
 Tons of awesome features are included.

 For those in a hurry, these are the best new features in the release in my opinion:

 - CDH4.1 with high availability name nodes.

 - Oracle NoSQL with elastic sharding